Colleges & Universities:

 There are over 4,000 Colleges and Universities in the United States.
 These range from 2 to 4 year and private to public institutions.
 This provides you, the students, with a large variety of transfer options.
-See our " Transfer Planning " section for tools on how to narrow your choices.
-This section highlights Mesa's local transfer public universities, the California public university systems and quick links to California Private and Public and Private out-of-state options.
+See our Transfer Planning section for tools on how to narrow your choices.

 San Diego State is characterized by rapid change, increasing levels of student achievement and exceptional faculty and staff.
 They are an intellectual community committed to the ideals of diversity and dedicated to human growth and development.
 All of these attributes make San Diego State a vital university serving the community with "minds that move the world.